Khaliiloo/myhttp/README.md

 myhttp is a tool for making requests to multiple URLs concurrently and display the URL with the MD5 of the response

 It was built using [@Go](https://go.dev) programming language.
-It shows how to use Go Concurrency Worker Pool pattern
+It shows how to use the Go Concurrency Worker Pool pattern
 ## Usage
 ```
 myhttp [-parallel n] url1 url2 ...